 Wilderness designations protect our access, conserve precious water resources, filter our air, and strengthen local economies.

 The Gila is home to three wilderness areas: the Gila Wilderness, the Aldo Leopold Wilderness and the Blue Range Wilderness.
 While the Gila Wilderness has been protected for nearly a century, other surrounding forest lands remain unprotected and are worthy of protection.

 Learn more about our community-driven plan to protect Nuestro Gila for future generations.

 What are Wild and Scenic Rivers

 While Wilderness designation preserves access to our land, Wild and Scenic River designation is the highest level of protection for our rivers.
 The Gila River is the last major undammed river in New Mexico and remains largely unprotected.
+In 2019, it was named #1 on the list of America’s Most Endangered Rivers.
 Like Wilderness, Wild and Scenic River designation protects the health of our water and ensures that future generations of New Mexicans and tourists are able to access and enjoy the Gila River as we do today.
 As with Wilderness, only Congress can designate Wild and Scenic Rivers, but the Forest Service is required to identify rivers that are eligible for such protection.

 What are Special Management Areas